All News Blog Videos

 Estimated reading time: 4 minutes

-Protaras and its beach are popular for Cyprus weddings.
+Protaras and its beach are popular for Cyprus weddings services.

-Whether you want a Cyprus wedding in the winter to escape the cold of Britain, or want a wedding in the peak warmth and sun of summer, now is the perfect time to plan your wedding.
+Whether you want to get married in Cyprus during winter to escape the cold of Britain, or want a wedding in the peak warmth and sun of summer, now is the perfect time to plan your wedding.

-If you are planning on getting married in Cyprus, then there are certain things you need to do to be allowed to do so.
+If you are planning on joining many lucky people by getting married in Cyprus, then there are certain things you need to be aware of before you can plan your wedding.

-Read on to find out what you will need to do, and how our notary services can help you.
+Read on to find out what you will need to do, and how our notary services can help you be on your way to getting married in Cyprus.

 Cyprus weddings required documents